Showing posts with label Other. Show all posts

 Gimme That Joystick!

-The VMAX handles like a wooden wedge and is very unrealistic.
+The VMAX handles like a wooden wedge, unrealistic.
 Okay, this is an arcade racer and nothing serious but, even so, it's lagging way behind something like Crazy Cars 3, Test Drive, Lotus 2 or Buggy Boy.
 And by a mile.
 Sadly, it's all too easy to crank up the damage by smashing into the roadside objects when preoccupied with shooting enemy cars.
 Plus, I didn't care for the initially sluggish rate of fire.
 Road Blasters, this stage is not!!

 I learnt that it's good practice to simply rush to the next crime hotspot, ignoring the DOA cars the best you can.
 This is not only quicker but saves lots of potential damage so your game should last longer too.
 Plus, quick racers are awarded upgrades such as a turbo boost and (much needed) faster firing.

-The crime stages are best where we can walk, crouch, leap and run through (yet another) condemned building with ease.
+The crime stages are best - we can walk, crouch, leap, and run through (yet another) condemned building.
 The leaping is ace, allows you to explore quicker, and is best when surrounded by henchmen.
 The radar is a huge help and I doubt it would be possible to complete any mission without using it.
 And learning the map.

 You won't believe how cool that is.
 Argh, go on then, here is a screenshot to prove it...